 - Post on Facebook.

-- Use the social share buttons on my post to pin to my Pinterest board and group boards.
+- Use the social share buttons on my post to pin to my Pinterest board and to Tailwind for scheduling.

 Other ways to promote your content: